 District Home | Staff Directory | Sitemap | Contact Us | Translate

-Federal and state laws require all students (birth through age 21) with disabilities residing in within the district, who are in need of special education and related services, including children with disabilities attending private schools, and children who are homeless or are a ward of the state, to be identified, located, and evaluated, which is a process referred to as CHILD FIND.
+Federal and state laws require all students (birth through age 21) with disabilities, residing within the district, who are in need of special education and related services, including children with disabilities attending private schools and children who are homeless or are a ward of the state, to be identified, located, and evaluated, which is a process referred to as CHILD FIND.

 Federal and state laws require Sulphur Springs ISD to provide a Free Appropriate Public Education (FAPE) for students ages birth through age 21 at no cost to the parent/guardian.

-For a private or home school student who has been identified with a disability based on a Full Individual and Initial Evaluation, and meets the Legal Framework guidelines for Special Education services, will be offered a Proportionate Shared Services Plan at the time of the Admission, Review, and Dismissal (ARD) committee meeting.
+A private or home school student who has been identified with a disability based on a Full Individual and Initial Evaluation and meets the Legal Framework guidelines for Special Education services will be offered a Proportionate Shared Services Plan at the time of the Admission, Review, and Dismissal (ARD) committee meeting.
 The Proportionate Shared Services Plan is updated annually.
-Refer to the Legal Framework or contact the Special Services Office at (903) 885-6230 for more information.
+Refer to the Legal Framework or contact the Special Programs Office at (903) 885-6230 for more information.